Globalisation

 “In this incomplete network, when disruption occurs in its supply chain, it is costly, if not impossible, for a firm to immediately find an alternative qualified supplier to avoid the impact of the disruption,” Professor Chen explains.
 “Instead, risk mitigation actions, including diversifying the supplier base, should be planned long before the event occurs.”

-The study found that the negative impact of disruption (measured by the profit loss relative to the case without disruption) can reach 15% in the complete network and 18% in the incomplete one.
+The study found that the negative impact of disruption (measured by the profit loss relative to the case without disruption) can reach 15 per cent in the complete network and 18 per cent in the incomplete one.
 In short, a centralised supply chain may not protect from the chaos.

 supply-chain-disruptions